sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 key = "AUTO_TECHSUPPORT|global"
 state = enabled|disabled;
 cooloff = 300;    # Minimum Time in seconds, between two successive techsupport invocations by the script.
-                  # Should be greater than 120 seconds as a techsupport run would take around that time.
 ```

 #### State DB